Algebraic approach to a two-qubit quantum thermal machine: Two qubits Otto cycle

 where we defined

 The above are all positive functions for $\beta_h\hbar\omega_1>0\,$.

 It is instructive to inspect the behavior of the average energy in the adiabatic regime, where $(P,P',P'')\rightarrow(1,1,1)$.
-In this limit, the term in curly brackets in Eq. \eqref{eq:EBtwoqbit} vanishes, and we trivially obtain
+In this limit, the term in square brackets in Eq. \eqref{eq:EBtwoqbit} vanishes, and we trivially obtain

 Here, the term proportional to the coupling constant $J$ is equal to the one appearing in $E_A\,$, given in Eq. \eqref{eq:EA}.
-Moreover, if we make $J=0\,$, the two qubits become independent and we recover the result for the single qubits engine in the adiabatic regime, $E_B^{(ad)} = E_A \omega_2/\omega_1\,$, as it can be easily checked \cite{Campisi1}.
+Moreover, if we make $J=0\,$, the two qubits become independent and we recover the result for a single qubit engine in the adiabatic regime, $E_B^{(ad)} = E_A \omega_2/\omega_1\,$, as can be easily checked \cite{Campisi1}.

-\item \textbf{Point C:} The system thermalizes with the cold source, so that $\rho_C=e^{-\beta_c H_2}/Z_2$ and
+\textit{Point C:} The system thermalizes with the cold source, so that $\rho_C=e^{-\beta_c H_2}/Z_2$ and